anshb49/CS126-FinalProject/README.md

 **How To Setup**
 -
+- Download Cinder
-- Download Cinder and extract that downloaded file into a seperate folder
+- Extract that downloaded file into a seperate folder
-- Open this folder in CLion, and click the green run (play button) button at the top right part of the screen
+- Open this folder in CLion
+- Click the green run (play button) button at the top right part of the screen
     - Doing this will build libcinder, and this process only has to be done once
-- Create a directory, calling it another name such as my-projects in the downloaded cinder file.
-Clone this project into this folder
+- Create a directory, calling it another name such as my-projects in the downloaded cinder file
+- Clone this project into this folder

 **MacOS Users**
 -